-Q&A 4, 5, and 6 give a more complete explanation.
-Rather than refer you to that location, we have reproduced those items below.
+Q&A items 4, 5, and 6 give a more complete explanation.
+Rather than refer you to that location, we have reproduced those items below..

 4. What's the "Promise and Affirmation" all about?

 We have cut prices well below our normal rates, and we are therefore operating on thin margins.
 Each order is extremely important to us.
 The real problem we face is cheating or stealing.
 We base our whole operation on trust.
 We can’t afford to get beat up in the marketplace because our customers send free copies of our products to friends.
 If people are not honest with us, we will either have to go out of business or significantly increase our prices.
 Some people think that because they send a copy of our product to only one friend, it cannot make much difference, but it does.
 Every paying customer counts for us.
 Our company is not a big conglomerate.
 We are a very small but dedicated operation.
-We have been producing The Valuator in hard copy for over 20 years.
+We have been producing The Valuator in hard copy for over 26 years.
 Even though we are small, we are not fly-by-night.
 You might call the electronic provision of our products an experiment.
 It enables us to be more efficient and to pass significant savings on to our customers.
 We are trying to do just that, but we need your help to succeed at it.
 We must adapt to survive.
-We do not want to limit the availability of our publications to printed versions only, but we will if we cannot trust our customers to honor our copyrights.
-That would mean customers would no longer be able to use a spreadsheet to sort stocks by various criteria.
 If we have to print on paper, our delivery will be slower, and our prices might be more than double what they are now.
 Instead of sending free copies to a friend, why not tell the friend how useful the product is and recommend it?
 That’s the way the system is supposed to work.
 (Please read #s 5 & 6)

 5. Why do you require customers to promise they will not forward or otherwise send your products to another person?
 Won’t they do it anyway?